Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The exact master equation of the reduced density operator and the dynamical genesis of entanglement

-To see how the reduced density matrix $\rho_1(t)$ changes in time as a mixed state, which is characterized by $\delta(t) \neq 0$ when $\gamma \neq 0$, we present some numerical results in Fig.~\ref{fig.1} for the values of $\delta(t)$ in time for various different cases.
-In Fig.~\ref{fig.1}(a) we show the first few values of $\delta^n(t)$ in the expansion of Eq.~(\ref{rho_1(t) sol}) [or Eq.~(\ref{simplifed})].
+To see how the reduced density matrix $\rho_1(t)$ changes in time as a mixed state, which is characterized by $\delta(t) \neq 0$ when $\gamma \neq 0$, we present some numerical results in Fig.~\ref{fig2} for the values of $\delta(t)$ in time for various different cases.
+In Fig.~\ref{fig2}(a) we show the first few values of $\delta^n(t)$ in the expansion of Eq.~(\ref{rho_1(t) sol}) [or Eq.~(\ref{simplifed})].
 It shows that the mixed state of mode 1 (also representing the entanglement between the two modes) change periodically in time.
-It becomes more clear in Fig.~\ref{fig.1}(b-d), where $\delta(t)$ is plotted as a function of time for the different squeezed parameters, different coupling strengths, and different set of the two mode frequencies, respectively.
+It becomes clearer in Fig.~\ref{fig2}(b-d), where $\delta(t)$ is plotted as a function of time for the different squeezed parameters, different coupling strengths, and different set of the two mode frequencies, respectively.
 It always shows the periodicity, which is the essence for finite quantum systems.
 As long as the system contains finite number of particles or modes, the evolution is always periodic.
-The squeezing strength $\gamma$ affects the oscillation amplitude, as shown in Fig.~\ref{fig.1}(b).
-The two-mode coupling strength $V_{12}$ changes the oscillation frequencies, as given by Fig.~\ref{fig.1}(c), which corresponding to the two normal mode frequencies in Eq.~(\ref{uts}).
-Because of the periodicity, there is still a discrete set of points that $\delta(t) = 0$ where the states of both modes retrieve to be a pure state and no entanglement occurs at these points, but the measure of the set is zero.
-In the reality, many other modes exist in the surrounding, different frequencies will generate different normal mode frequencies which causes different periodicities, as shown in Fig.~\ref{fig.1}(d).
-Thus, when one oscillator couples to many other modes, the periodicities of $\delta(t)$ will be eventually merged and disappear.
+The squeezing strength $\gamma$ affects the oscillation amplitude, as shown in Fig.~\ref{fig2}(b).
+The two-mode coupling strength $V_{12}$ changes the oscillation frequencies, as given by Fig.~\ref{fig2}(c), which corresponding to the two normal mode frequencies in Eq.~(\ref{uts}).
+Because of the periodicity, there is still a discrete set of points with $\delta(t) = 0$ where the states of both modes retrieve to be a pure state and no entanglement at these points, but the measure of the set is zero.
+In the reality, many other modes exist in the surrounding, different frequencies will generate different normal mode frequencies which causes different periodicities, as shown in Fig.~\ref{fig2}(d).
+Thus, when one oscillator couples to more and more other modes, the periodicities of $\delta(t)$ will be eventually merged and disappear.
 This is in fact a general procedure of how a subsystem in a complicated composite system is eventually thermalized \cite{HZ2022}, even though the initial system of the total system is a pure state here.
-The underlying feature behind the thermalization is indeed the internally causality breaking for every part of a large composite system.
+The underlying feature behind the thermalization is indeed the internal causality breaking for every constitutes or subsystems in a large composite system.
 This is the foundation of statistical mechanics and thermodynamics.
-We will leave this problem in a further investigation \cite{YZ2024}.